wu-thomas/saeforhealth-WHO/README.md

 facilitating detailed examinations and sharing in both spreadsheet and graphical formats.

+The Github repo maintains the source code for this RShiny application and it is structured as an R package.
+There are three primary venues to utilize this application:

+1. Web-Based Version:

+- Location: Deployed on the online server.
+- Requirements: Internet access and a web browser.
+- Usage: Ideal for users who prefer quick access without local setup.

+2. Local R Package Installation:

+- Requirements: R environment and dependent packages.
+- Usage: Suitable for users who wish to run the application directly within their local R environment.
+This method allows for enhanced customization.

+3. Docker Deployment:

+- Requirements: Docker Desktop installation.
+- Usage: Perfect for users who do not have R installed.
+This method encapsulates the application within a Docker image, simplifying setup and ensuring compatibility.

+Further details on the usage of this application via the above methods, including step-by-step guide for installation, are available in the subsequent sections.

 ## Installation

 Some non-CRAN dependencies can be installed using the following command.